taylorjg/FsCheckUtils/README.md

 * PropExtensions.Label (wraps |@)
 * PropExtensions.Implies (wraps ==>)

-## Generators that are in ScalaCheck but not in FsCheck
+## Generators and combinators that are in ScalaCheck but not in FsCheck

 * GenExtensions.PickValues (Gen.pick)
 * GenExtensions.PickGenerators (Gen.pick)